kiler129/ImageODS/README.md

+# PROJECT ARCHIVED

+Who uses optical media anymore? ;)

+This repository is left for historical reasons only.

+---

 # &#128191; ImageODS
 Open source Apple Remote Disc server for disc images - you don't need another computer and physical disc anymore! ;)